at2307/ArduinoCloud-to-IBMCloud-NodeRED/2ibm_cloudant/README.md

 ### --additionally--

-The collected data in this project is a "Time-series data", so… not wanting an ever-growing Cloudant database, we are going to add the IBM Cloud Object Storage, following a timeboxed database pattern, as explained in "[Time-series Data Storage](https://blog.cloudant.com/2019/04/08/Time-series-data-storage.html)" article.
+The collected data in this project is a "Time-series data".
+Not wanting an ever-growing Cloudant database, we are going to add the IBM Cloud Object Storage (COS), following a timeboxed database pattern, as explained in "[Time-series Data Storage](https://blog.cloudant.com/2019/04/08/Time-series-data-storage.html)" article.
+But, that's not the only reason to have the data in COS.

 TO BE CONTINUED IN PART (2)